-This is one of those cases, not uncommon, in which food reflects the nature of its place of origin, acquiring some of its characteristics: eating a typical speciality, it’s really possible to get in touch with the traditions and their spirit.
+This is one of those (not uncommon) cases in which food reflects the nature of its place of origin, acquiring many of its characteristics: eating a typical specialty, it’s possible to get in touch with the local traditions, starting to understand them.

 Many different types of fried pizza.